C ... Caribbean Seas at Cheriton Fitzpaine

 James provides a fond and amusing account of the time she spent spent at the by now renowned author's house.
 I can't resist including another short extract:

 There is no shortage of material about Jean Rhys on the internet.
 A google search will coax out all sorts of goodies.
 In particular the Jean Rhys Archive has information about the whereabouts of various materials and texts.
 I wrote a little about Rhys and Plath in a very early piece in Scrapblog from the South-West.
-She makes an appearance in my own Voices from Wildridge and some thoughts about her appear in Crossing the Water, a more recent feature in my other blog.
+Some thoughts about them appear in Crossing the Water, a more recent feature in my other blog.
 A poem 'Rhys and Plath; Cheriton and Court Green' was published by Shearsman and appears in my collection Tessitura.
-You can find it on Scrapblog.
+You can read the poem on Scrapblog.